Giulia1809/RANSAC_ICP_Robot_Programming_Python/README.md

 ## Ownership:

 The codes have been entirely developed by me.
-If you choose to use this software, please refer to the attach license for reference.
+If you choose to use this software, please refer to the attached license for usage.
-Please refer to this repo for citation.
+Please cite this repo.

 I don't hold any ownership on the dataset, to which I provide the link - below.